Vaidhiyanathan-devops/Vaidhiyanathan-devops/README.md

 ---

 ### ⚡ Quick Facts:
-- 🏢 Currently working at **Flex, Chennai**
+- 🏢 Currently working at **ZOHO, Chennai**
 - 🎓 B.Sc. in Electronics and Communication Systems, **Sastra Deemed University**
-- 🌟 1 Year of hands-on experience in DevOps practices
+- 🌟 2 Year of hands-on experience in DevOps practices

 ---